trentlarson/lives-of-gifts/src/markdown/reasons/overview.md

 order: 1
 ---

-Because it's rewarding!
+Because it's fulfilling!

-* Enough said.
+* Need we say more?

-Because it will actually change world economics.
+Because it will change the economics of the world around you.

 * This isn't a platitude.
-We are surrounded by companies and individuals who strive to build economically viable businesses, so we often forget that there are other goals and other ways to attain good lives.
+We are surrounded by companies and individuals who strive to build monetarily sustainable businesses, so we often forget that there are other measurable goals and other organizational principles.
 Many of us are able to apply our means toward endeavors beyond just sustaining lives, and if we dedicate more of that to gifts for our future then the next generation will have even more time and space to give to their progeny, and so on.
 Pioneers and artists invested such that their gifts last long beyond their lifespan, and there is no reason every one of us cannot do the same.

+* Grasp the full power of that proposition: we can evolve to a point where everything we need is freely given, and almost everyone can find ways to fulfill their life's desires based on that organizing principle (the only exeptions to that rule being people who want authority over other people or who want absolute, individual command over massive physical resources).

+* Let's evolve.